 The delivery of secure drinking water to Houston residents depends on municipal treatment operations and home water safety measures.

-The city's water treatment facilities follow strict protocols, enabling their team to remove damaging substances while upholding health-based water quality standards.
+The city's water treatment facilities adhere to strict protocols, enabling their team to remove harmful substances while maintaining health-based water quality standards.

-Cities promote additional home water safety practices for residents to boost overall drinking water quality.
+Cities promote additional home water safety practices to improve overall drinking water quality.

 │Houston's Water Treatment Process